 Best Day Trips from Budapest to Prague

-1. Train Journey from Budapest to Prague
+1. Train Trip from Budapest to Prague

 2. Guided Tour from Budapest to Prague

-3. Explore Prague at Your Own Pace
+3. Discover Prague Your Way

 Tips for Exploring Prague